emcleary/portfolio/game_boy_emulator/performance_and_audio/README.md

 adjust the frame rate as needed for testing purposes.
 Below are some results from my testing with the game Rope And Bombs.
 My emulator gets a steady frame rate up to 180 fps, 3 times the necessary 60 fps frame rate.
-At 4 times the default speed it is a little slow at around 230 fps.
+At 4 times the default speed it is a little slow, reaching only 230 fps.

 Default Speed | Double Speed :------------:|:-----------: